Tahoe HomeIQ · Fire Insurance

 If you're budgeting a purchase in any of these neighborhoods — or holding a renewal notice — the fire insurance line isn't a rounding error.
 It's a structural cost that behaves differently here than almost anywhere else you've owned.

-(Our true-cost calculator already carries verified fire insurance figures for these neighborhoods — this data is the market context behind them.)
+(Our true-cost calculator already carries fire-insurance estimates for these neighborhoods, labeled by confidence — this data is the market context behind them.)

 Why this is accelerating statewide